jrderuiter/code-breakfast-productionizing/README.md

     - What model is used?
 With which parameters?

 Small tip: creating a clean environment with conda is as easy as `conda env create -f environment.yml` from within the notebook folder.
-Next, activate your new environment.
-And run `jupyter notebook`.
+Next, activate your new environment and run `jupyter notebook`.
 That should open up a new browser window and allow you to open the notebook (titanic-model.ipynb).

 ## Step 2: Create a titanic package using the provided skeleton.